Al3xiSalazar/TCG-Data-Scraper-/README.md

 requests: Used for making HTTP requests to web servers.
 pandas: Provides data structures and tools for data analysis and manipulation. beautifulsoup4 (bs4): A library for parsing HTML and XML documents.

+## UPDATES AND FUTURE
+WORKING ON FULLY IMPLEMENTING SCRAPER NOT RELIANT ON API, WHILE STILL ADHERING TO WEBSITES TERMS OF SERVICE.
+EXPAND CURRENT CARD SELECTION TO ALLOW FOR COMPARISONS.